coparty/tools-localbat/README.md

-# Tools LocalBak
+# Tools LocalBat

-A tool for backup the projects from the remote server to the local directory
+A tool for managing the projects from the local to the remote server

 ## Installation